NCBI-Hackathons/Pharmacogenomics_Prediction_Pipeline_P3/_sources/topic-snakefiles.txt

 Edit `config.yaml`.
 Choose a name for the feature set, and add an entry to the `features` dictionary.
 The entry must have the filename of a Snakemake pipeline and the name of an output file.
 If there are several output files, then use a list of output files.
-Both paths are *relative to the runall.snakefile directory*.
+Both paths are *relative to the Snakefile directory*.

 The current configuration uses "{prefix}" as a placeholder for the top-level